-- 1. Conduct weekly planning meetings for no less than one hour with co-teacher and other relevant team members (e.g., supervisor, mental health counselor, special education specialist, volunteer coordinator, etc.) - 2.
-Collaborate with the co-teacher to plan meaningful curriculum, arrange the physical environment and debrief issues/challenges on a daily basis.
-Balance responsibility with co-teacher for curriculum planning, preparation, adaptation, and daily set up of the physical environment of the classroom, and other relevant activities. - 3.
-Clean and tidy playground areas as assigned
+- 1. Conduct weekly planning meetings for no less than one hour with co-teacher and other relevant team members (e.g., supervisor, mental health counselor, child development specialist, volunteer coordinator, etc.) - 2.
+Collaborate with the co-teacher to plan meaningful curriculum, arrange the physical environment and debrief issues/challenges on a daily basis - 3.
+Balance responsibility with co-teacher for curriculum planning, preparation, adaptation, the physical environment of the classroom, and other relevant activities